Polymer/old-docs-site/getting-the-code.md

 **Tip:** `--save` adds these items as dependencies in your app's bower.json.
 {: .alert .alert-success }

-Bower creates a `bower_components/` directory and populates it with these packages.
+Bower creates a `bower_components/` directory, populates it these packages (and their dependencies) as siblings.

 #### Test your environment {#testbower}